drone/docs/content/usage/support.md

 # Security

 Please notify the project maintainers privately to discuss security concerns or disclose potential vulnerabilities.
 Please direct message [bradrydzewski](https://gitter.im/bradrydzewski) with questions or concerns.

-Please note this is an open source project and is not corporate sponsored or venture backed.
-We do not have the financial means to offer rewards for confirmed vulnerabilities.
-If any of our corporate users are interested in funding a rewards program please get in touch.